Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 Cleavage stage embryos are called such because the cells in the embryo are dividing (or cleaving), but the embryo itself is not growing in size.
 This stage is usually reached around day three, but may happen on day two or four.
 They are often referred to simply as “day three embryos.”

 Some fertility experts believe there’s no substitute for a woman’s uterus and that embryos should be put back into the uterine environment as quickly as possible.
 Since not all embryos survive until Day 5, transferring on Day 3 is a way to ensure an embryo gets to the optimal environment to thrive.
-At CNY, we generally recommend transferring a day three embryo if there are less than four embryos on day one.
+At CNY, we generally recommend transferring a day three embryo if there are fewer than four embryos on day one.

 Blastocyst (Day 5) Stage Embryo Transfer

 A blastocyst is an embryo that has developed into a single-layered sphere of cells encircling a fluid-filled cavity with a dense mass of cells grouped together.
 Blastocysts contain anywhere from 60 to 120 cells.
-This usually occurs on day five, but may happen on day 6, 7, or even 8.
-By this stage, the embryo has differentiated into two cell types: the trophectoderm, the cells on the periphery of the embryo that forms the placenta, and the inner cell mass (ICM), the dense mass of cells on the inside that forms the fetus if the embryo implants.
+This usually occurs on day five but may happen on day 6, 7, or even 8.
+By this stage, the embryo has differentiated into two cell types: the trophectoderm, the cells on the periphery of the embryo that form the placenta, and the inner cell mass (ICM), the dense mass of cells on the inside that forms the fetus if the embryo implants.

 By delaying embryo transfer to the blastocyst stage, an embryologist is better able to select embryos with a higher probability for continued development.

-An embryo that is grown to a blastocyst stage can also be genetically tested prior to transfer which can help reduce the risk of miscarriage for some populations, avoid known genetic disorders, and select the sex of the child.
+An embryo that is grown to a blastocyst stage can also be genetically tested prior to transfer, which can help reduce the risk of miscarriage for some populations, avoid known genetic disorders, and select the sex of the child.

 Single Embryo Transfer (SET or eSET)